brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

 Clients MAY include this identifier in the certificate signing request (CSR).
 Alternatively if the server wishes to only issue privacy-preserving certificates, it MAY reject CSRs containing a PermanentIdentifier in the subjectAltName extension.

 # Hardware Module
-A new identifier type, "hardware-module" is introduced to represent the identity of the secure cryptoprocessor, that generated the certificate key.
+A new identifier type, "hardware-module" is introduced to represent the identity of the secure cryptoprocessor that generated the certificate key.

 <!-- TODO: describe the certificate representation -->
 <!-- TODO: describe how the CA assert the key is hardware backed without an identifier -->